bengarside82/pico_rgb_simon_says/README.md

 Raspberry Pi Pico using the Pimoroni RGB Keyboard Simon Says game

-This has been coded using Micro python with the Pimoroni custom [https://github.com/pimoroni/pimoroni-pico](firmware for the Pico).
+This has been coded using Micro python with the (Pimoroni custom firmware for the Pico)[https://github.com/pimoroni/pimoroni-pico].

 To initialise the game you need to press the 0 key